Natsume Soseki, Natsume Soseki poetry, Buddhist, Buddhist poetry, Zen / Chan poetry, poetry, poetry Natsume Soseki

 In the early 1900's several of his stories were published in serialized form in magazines, establishing his career as a writer.

 Around this time, Soseki also started showing signs of tuberculosis, an illness he never fully shook off.
-This illness and other stresses contributed to a state of depression.
-To cope with his depression, Soseki began to practice Zen meditation.
-You can perceive the reflection of his deep practice within his poetry.
+To cope with his illness, Soseki began to practice Zen meditation.

 Natsume Soseki died at the age of 49.